-Smart cards are portable credit-card shaped devices with internal integrated circuits.
-The top surface of the smart card usually contains an embedded processor located under the gold contact pad.
+To use smart cards, you need to either use smart card software or, in a server environment, enable Microsoft® Windows® PKI support.
+Smart cards are small portable credit-card shaped devices with internal integrated circuits.
+The top surface of the smart card usually contains an embedded microprocessor located under the gold contact pad.
 The combination of the small size and integrated circuits make smart cards valuable tools for security, data storage, and special programs.
 Using smart cards can improve system security by combining something a user has (the smart card) with something only the user should know (a PIN) to provide more secure user-authentication than passwords alone.